HHSDigitalMediaAPIPlatform/SyndicationSDK_Java/README.md

 If you do not have gradle installed, a gradle wrapper is included in the project (a self contained gradle instance).
 To build with the gradle wrapper:

 	:::bash
-		./gradle build
+		./gradlew build

 Documentation
 ---------------------------
+Documentation is in JavaDoc format, and can be generated as needed with gradle.
+If you already have gradle installed:

+	:::bash
+		gradle javadoc

+without:

+	:::bash
+		gradlew javadoc

 API
 ---------------------------

-  Client Website is registered to a CMS Manager belonging to Syndication.
+  - Client Website is registered to a CMS Manager belonging to Syndication.
-  Client Website registers a callback URL for receviing updates and messages.
+  - Client Website registers a callback URL for receviing updates and messages.
-  Client Webiste is assigned an Id, an API Key.
+  - Client Webiste is assigned an Id, an API Key.
-  Client Website includes the API Key in a http header with each api call.
+  - Client Website includes the API Key in a http header with each api call.